Find out if you could be a foster carer

 When I first became a foster carer, I was worried that I didn’t know anything about tax!
 But my social worker put me right at ease.
 Now, every year when the time comes, I don’t panic about filling in my tax assessment.

-As a foster carer, when you submit a tax return at the end of the financial year you will have to work out your own unique tax threshold.
+As a foster carer, when you submit a tax return at the end of the financial year you will need to work out your own unique tax threshold.
 Here is how to do it:

 You need to know how much National Fostering Group paid you during the tax year.
 This should be straightforward as we supply you with an end-of-year statement after the 5th April showing the total amount.
 It will include:

-Compare your totals: (1) your tax threshold and (2) total payments from National Fostering Group.
+Compare your totals: (1) your tax threshold and (2) total payments from National Fostering Group:

 The first year we had to do our tax forms, I wasn’t sure where to start.
 However after meeting other carers, who have been fostering for many years, they helped us with the tax forms.
 You will always find someone in your support network can answer any questions you have.

 If you are fostering as a couple, you can choose whether one of you will declare all of the fostering income as the main carer, or if you will split your income as a partnership.
 Usually, couples only register as a partnership when they both foster on a full-time basis and their household income from fostering takes them over the Qualifying Care Relief tax threshold.
 Not all couples do this though – it depends on what makes best financial sense in your particular situation.
-We can give you more information on this to help you make the right decision.
+We can give you more information on this to help you make your decision.

 Once you have been approved as a foster carer, you must register as self-employed with HMRC.
-You will need to do this within six months of the end of the tax year in which you were approved – which means by 5 October.
+You will need to do this within 6 months of the end of the tax year in which you were approved – which means by 5 October.

 You can register as self-employed online, which is HMRC’s preferred method.
 Alternatively, you can complete a CWF1 form or call the Newly Self-Employed Helpline on 0300 200 3310.
 You’ll need to tell them your National Insurance number and when you were approved as a foster carer.